-Figure 3-10: Symbol Browser
+Figure 3-9: Symbol Browser

-The first component you will place is a CD4RE, a 4-bit BCD counter with clock enable and synchronous clear.
+The first component you will place is a cd4rled, a 4-bit, loadable, bi-directional, BCD counter with clock enable and synchronous clear.

-- 2. Select the CD4RE component, using one of two ways: - Highlight the Counter category from the Symbol Browser dialog box and select the component cd4re from the symbols list. - Select All Symbols and type CD4RE in the Symbol Name Filter at the bottom of the Symbol Browser window. - 3.
+- 2. Select the cd4rled component, using one of two ways: - Highlight the project directory category from the Symbol Browser dialog box and select the component cd4rled from the symbols list. - Select All Symbols and type cd4rled in the Symbol Name Filter at the bottom of the Symbol Browser window. - 3.
 Move the mouse back into the schematic window.
-You will notice that the cursor has changed to represent the CD4RE symbol. - 4.
-Move the symbol outline to the location shown in Figure 3-11 and click the left mouse button to place the object.
+You will notice that the cursor has changed to represent the cd4rled symbol. - 4.
+Move the symbol outline near the top and center of the sheet and click the left mouse button to place the object.